 This menu is accessed by pressing the A key.
 It is used mainly for phone specific settings rather than your user settings.
 It can also be used to view details of the phones software.

-The following options are not used with IP Office and are not included in this documentation; Applications, Log-Answered, Log-Outgoing, Log-Bridged, Erase Contacts, Erase Call Log and Stay in Contacts
+The following options are not used and are not included in this documentation; Go to Incoming Call.

 21.6 Call Log Menu